 The Patient Access Network Foundation is an organization that works to financially support underinsured patients suffering from life-threatening and chronic diseases.
 The Patient Access Network pays for eligible RA patients’ out of pocket medication and treatment expenses.
 It covers a variety of RA medications including many brands of biologics.

 Many states provide financial assistance to patients through pharmaceutical assistance programs under Medicare and non-Medicare eligibility.
 To find out which states offer pharmaceutical assistance programs, search the Medicare website.

 Medicare is a federal health insurance program that provides low or no-cost health coverage for eligible patients.
 In general, Medicare is available to those aged 65 and older, as well as disabled people under the age of 65.
 Medicare has a number of plans available including Part D Drug Coverage for prescription pharmaceutical treatments.

 Medicaid is a federal health insurance program administered at the state level.
 Each state has its own eligibility criteria and determines the scope of services provided.
 Generally, financial assistance applies to low-income families with limited resources.
 Though the program administration differs from state to state, many of the programs cover prescription drug costs, clinic and physician services, as well as physical therapy.

-There are many programs and organizations available to help support rheumatoid arthritis patients in need of financial support.
-Be sure to speak with your healthcare team about financial concerns.
-Your doctor or rheumatologist may be able to suggest programs and offer assistance in order to ensure you get the treatment you need.
-Your rheumatologist may also suggest generic brands or other types of drugs that may be just as effective for your particular case and are available at a lower cost.
+There are many programs and organizations available to help support RA patients in need of financial support.
+Be sure to speak with your healthcare team about any financial concerns.
+Your doctor or rheumatologist may be able to suggest programs and offer assistance in order to ensure you get the personalized treatment that you need.
+Your rheumatologist may also suggest generic brands or other types of drugs that may be just as effective for your particular case which are available at a lower cost to you.